mateusbslopes/flight-list/ROADMAP.md

 - When click on "Pesquisar" open a modal displaying the avaiable airlines and give the oportunity to the user filter by each airline, making the request faster?

 - Create error mapping to display to the user if somethng went wrong

+- autocomplete navigate with keyboard and select with enter and tab

+- develop color dictionary